Movie Review: Black Panther (2018)

 T’Challa as Zushio

 I also wanted a greater fire in the eyes from T’Challa here.
-He reminded me of Zushio, the young boy in the great Japanese film “Sansho the Bailiff,” who takes his father’s lessons on mercy to heart (“Without mercy, man is like a beast”), only to find himself bereft—a literal slave in a merciless world—because mercy wasn’t his to give.
+Throughout, he reminded me a bit of Zushio, the young boy in the great Japanese film “Sansho the Bailiff,” who takes his father’s lessons on mercy to heart (“Without mercy, man is like a beast”), only to find himself bereft—a literal slave in a merciless world—because mercy wasn’t his to give.
 T’Challa was merciful, he lost everything to the merciless, but he comes back virtually the same.
-Get angry.
+Dude: Get angry.

 The standouts, besides Jordan’s Killmonger, are the women—particularly the super-enthusiastic Shuri and the super-badass Okoye, who stops a rhino charge like it’s a replay of Tianamen Square.
-Love that.
-Love her.
 And the ending works.
 T’Challa adopts a less radical version of Killmonger’s program and reveals Wakanda as a superpower before the world.
 That, in itself, is a victory for Killmonger.
 He lost the battle but half-won the war.
 Can you imagine something similar in other superhero movies?
 Reed Richards saying, “Hey, this planet-eating idea of Galactus’ isn’t bad.”
-Even Prof. X doesn’t budge toward Magneto’s less accommodating point of view.
-But T’Challa realizes Killmonger is half-right ... and he and his elders were all wrong.
-Yet it comes without the necessary mea culpa, nor any kind of pushback from other African nations.
-Maybe next time.

 T’Challa’s outreach begins where we began the movie, in Oakland, which is where writer-director Coogan grew up, and where he first began reading “Black Panther” comic books.
 How cool is that?
 The kid brought his superhero home.